arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 **6. Verify**

-Now, to verify things are working as they should, copy the code from the snippet below, and paste it into the code editor.
-After this, press the **"Run"** button.
+Now, to verify things are working as they should, copy the script script below into your `main.py` file, and run it by clicking the **"Run"** button.

-This will make a green light blink every second on your board.

 ```python
 from machine import Pin